gabriel-p-artcls/King_ell_theta/README.md

 Min    = 14 stars per cluster (DBSB_21)

-### Cantat-Gaudin et al. (2020)
+* Cantat-Gaudin et al. (2020)

 2017 clusters (234129 stars with P>0.7); parameters for 1867.

 Mean = 125 stars per cluster (234129/1867)

-* r>30'  : 138 clusters
-* d<1kpc : 245 clusters

-* Sol processes 1634 clusters with r<30' & d>1kpc
-* I process 383 clusters: 138 with r>30' and 245 with d<1kpc

-1. What is the G limit used?
-  The hard limit is 18, but there are a 15 stars up to ~19.6.
-These belong to Hyades/Melotte 25 (9) and Melotte 111 (6)
-2. How were very large clusters processed?
-  They were not processed with UPMASK.
-This is explained in Sect 2.1.

-### Synthetic data
+## Synthetic data

 Tested 4 sets of synthetic King profiles to test SVD vs ASteCA with the following parameters:

  0. outl_perc=(10, 25); r_max_outl=1.5
  1. outl_perc=(5, 20) ; r_max_outl=1.
  2. outl_perc=(5, 10) ; r_max_outl=1.
  3. outl_perc=5       ; r_max_outl=1.

 For all the sets these parameters are fixed: N_memb=200; ell_min=0.2, ell_max=0.8; CI=0.5.

 Results of this analysis: not even in the most favorable run (3) is the SVD method able to match the performance of ASteCA for either of the fitted parameters.

+## Input data

+Sol 1613 processed with `rad=10*r_50`, and the following filters applied:

+0. Only for frames with >1000 stars
+1. Plx filter: +/- 0.25 (using CG20 mean values)
+2. PMs filter: +/- 1 (using CG20 mean values)
+3. Center (lon, lat) in ASteCA fixed to CG20 values
+4. Auto ASteCA radius